uctakeoff/vscode-counter/README.md

 ## VSCode Counter 2.0 is released!

-* Experimental support for "**VSCode Remove Development**".
+* Experimental support for "**VSCode Remote Development**".

-    When using VSCode Counter in *VSCode Remove Development*, use the `Save language configurations` function You will need to.
+    When using VSCode Counter in *VSCode Remote Development*, use the `Save language configurations` function You will need to.
     [See below for more information](#save-language-configurations).

 ## Features